Why retire in Portugal?

 Lisbon, the capital city, is renowned for its vibrant culture, historic architecture, and diverse activities.
 With a mild climate, excellent healthcare facilities, and a relatively low cost of living compared to other Western European countries, it’s an appealing choice for many.

 This lively city attracts retirees who enjoy an active lifestyle and want to be close to the energy of daily life.
-Living in Lisbon means endless opportunities for entertainment and exploration.
+Living in Lisbon means endless opportunities for entertainment and exploration, making it one of the best places to live in Portugal.

 Porto, Portugal’s second-largest city, is considered one of the best cities for expats.
 Famous for its picturesque riverside and historic wine cellars, it offers a charming atmosphere.
 Retirees here can enjoy a slower pace of life while still having access to cultural experiences and lower living costs than many other European cities.